osstech-jp/mailman/src/mailman/handlers/docs/dmarc-mitigations.rst

 The settings and their effects are:

+``anonymous_list``
- * anonymous_list: If True, no mitigations are ever applied because the message is already From: the list.
+   If True, no mitigations are ever applied because the message is already From: the list.
+``dmarc_moderation_action``
- * dmarc_moderation_action: The action to apply to messages From: a domain publishing a DMARC policy of reject and possibly quarantine or none.
+   The action to apply to messages From: a domain publishing a DMARC policy of reject and possibly quarantine or none depending on the next two settings.
+``dmarc_quarantine_moderation_action``
- * dmarc_quarantine_moderation_action: A flag to apply dmarc_moderation_action
-   to messages From: a domain publishing a DMARC policy of quarantine.
+   A flag to apply the above dmarc_moderation_action to messages From: a domain publishing a DMARC policy of quarantine in addition to domains publishing a DMARC policy of reject.
+``dmarc_none_moderation_action``
- * dmarc_none_moderation_action: A flag to apply dmarc_moderation_action to
-   messages From: a domain publishing a DMARC policy of none, but only when dmarc_quarantine_moderation_action is also true.
+   A flag to apply the above dmarc_moderation_action to messages From: a domain publishing a DMARC policy of none, but only when dmarc_quarantine_moderation_action is also true.
+``dmarc_moderation_notice``
- * dmarc_moderation_notice: Text to include in any rejection notice to be sent when dmarc_moderation_action of reject applies.
+   Text to include in any rejection notice to be sent when dmarc_moderation_action of reject applies.
+This overrides the bult-in default text.
+``dmarc_wrapped_message_text``
- * dmarc_wrapped_message_text: Text to be added as a separate text/plain MIME part preceding the original message part in the wrapped message when dmarc_moderation_action of wrap_message applies.
+   Text to be added as a separate text/plain MIME part preceding the original message part in the wrapped message when dmarc_moderation_action of wrap_message applies.
+If this is not provided the separate text/plain MIME part is not added.
+``from_is_list``
- * from_is_list: The action to be applied to all messages for which dmarc_moderation_action is none or not applicable.
+   The action to be applied to all messages for which dmarc_moderation_action is none or not applicable.
+``reply_goes_to_list``
- * reply_goes_to_list: If this is set to other than no_munging of Reply-To, the original From: goes in Cc: rather than Reply-To:.
+   If this is set to other than no_munging of Reply-To, the original From: goes in Cc: rather than Reply-To:.
 This is intended to make MUA functions of reply and reply-all have the same effect with messages to which mitigations have been applied as they do with other